Tips for Winterizing Your Commercial Property

 Water lines are one of the most important areas of your commercial property to winterize.
 Low temperatures can cause the water line to freeze and burst, resulting in not only a very wet headache but also costly repair bills.

-Here’s what to do to keep your water lines intact during the winter months:
+Here’s what to do to keep your water lines and plumbing system intact during the winter months:

 - Keep the water moving.
 Turn on your faucets just enough to allow water to trickle through your pipes during particularly cold stretches of winter or overnight.